 The Secretariat's Initial Assessment was transmitted to CowaterSogema on 23rd December, 2020.
-Our Validation Team undertook this phase of the Validation process through: (1) In-depth review and marking up of the EITI Assessment by each team member; (2) Detailed review and comments by the Multi-Stakeholder Specialist of Requirements 1 and the Civil Society Protocol; (3) Detailed review and comments by the Financial Specialist of Requirements 4, 5 and 6; (4) Consolidation of reviews and the production of this draft Validation Report, sent to the International Secretariat on the 12th February 2021.
+Our Validation Team undertook this phase of the Validation process through: (1) In-depth review and marking up of the EITI Assessment by each team member; (2) Detailed review and comments by the Multi-Stakeholder Specialist of Requirements 1 and the Civil Society Protocol; (3) Detailed review and comments by the Financial Specialist of Requirements 4, 5 and 6; (4) Consolidation of reviews and the production of a draft Validation Report, sent to the International Secretariat on the 12th February 2021.
+This final report follows on from a review of the Suriname MSG's response to the draft Validation Report.
+It was submitted to the International Secretariat on 9th March 2021.